Äripäev

 Äripäev (Estonian for "Business Day") is an Estonian financial newspaper in tabloid format.
 It was founded in 1989 by Dagens Industri, a leading Swedish financial newspaper.
 The first issue of Äripäev was published on 9 October 1989.
-Until May 1992 Äripäev was published once a week, until February 1996 three times a week.
+Until May 1992 Äripäev was published once a week, and until February 1996 three times a week.
 Since 1996 Äripäev has been published five times a week.
+The paper ceased publications in 22 December 2022 and transition to online.

 The newspaper belongs to AS Äripäev, which is owned by the Swedish family-owned media group Bonnier.

-English-language section is called Baltic Business News (BBN).
-And this section is cooperation of three economic newspapers from Baltic states: Äripäev (Estonia), Dienas Bizness (Latvia) and Verslo žinios (Lithuania).
+The English-language section is called Baltic Business News (BBN).
+This section is produced in cooperation by three business newspapers from the Baltic states: Äripäev (Estonia), Dienas Bizness (Latvia), and Verslo žinios (Lithuania).